Here’s what you and your tax professional can discuss in order to help reduce your tax liability for 2020 and beyond

-Having adequate cash flow is vital to a small business, so having an idea of your business’s general outlook for the tax year, the better prepared you are to prevent cash flow disruptions—either by putting money aside or to take out a line of credit to pay the tax liability.
-Also talk to your accountant about whether it makes sense to pay quarterly estimated taxes next year, which would allow you to distribute the tax burden throughout the year instead of having to find the cash for a large tax payment in April.
-(You may also need to pay estimated taxes throughout the year to avoid having to pay the IRS interest and possibly penalties.)
+The sooner you have an idea of your business’s general outlook for the tax year, the better prepared you are to prevent cash flow disruptions—either by putting money aside or arranging for a line of credit to pay the IRS.
+Ask your accountant whether you’d be better off paying quarterly estimated taxes next year, allowing you to distribute the tax burden throughout the year instead of having to find the cash for a large tax payment in April.
+(You may need to pay estimated taxes throughout the year to avoid interest and possibly penalties levied by the IRS.)

 3. Set up—or add to—a retirement savings plan